-\begin{promptbox}[float, floatplacement=t, enhanced jigsaw,breakable,pad at break*=1mm, colback=blue!5!white,colframe=fsnlcolor,]{FOLIO Premise Autoformalization Prompt} [VOCABULARY] Use $\lor$ to represent disjunction Use $\land$ to represent conjunction Use $\neg$ to represent negation Use ( and ) to represent parentheses The objects are: caffeine The parameterized predicates are: $awarethatdrug(?p0,?p1)$, $wanttobeaddictedto(?p0,?p1)$ The free variables are: $x$ [TASK] Your task is to interpret the natural language (NL) description of a first-order logic formula and represent it as formal syntax using the vocabulary specified in the [VOCABULARY] block above.
+\begin{promptbox}[float, floatplacement=t, enhanced jigsaw,breakable,pad at break*=1mm, colback=blue!5!white,colframe=fsnlcolor,label={prompt:folio_autoform}]{FOLIO Premise Autoformalization Prompt} [VOCABULARY] Use $\lor$ to represent disjunction Use $\land$ to represent conjunction Use $\neg$ to represent negation Use ( and ) to represent parentheses The objects are: caffeine The parameterized predicates are: $awarethatdrug(?p0,?p1)$, $wanttobeaddictedto(?p0,?p1)$ The free variables are: $x$ [TASK] Your task is to interpret the natural language (NL) description of a first-order logic formula and represent it as formal syntax using the vocabulary specified in the [VOCABULARY] block above.
 Only output the formula and no other text.
 The NL description appears immediately following the [NL DESCRIPTION] tag.
 [EXAMPLE 1] People regularly drink coffee, or they don't want to be addicted to caffeine, or both. $\forall x (DrinkRegularly(x,coffee) \lor (\neg WantToBeAddictedTo(x,caffeine)))$ [NL DESCRIPTION] No one who doesn't want to be addicted to caffeine is unaware that caffeine is a drug. \end{promptbox}

 For evaluating the performance of each LLM on classifying whether the premises entailed the conclusion, the same prompt was used for both the natural language and first-order logic representations of the premises and conclusions.
 The prompts are inspired by the prompts used in Multi-LogiEval and use Chain-of-Thought prompting and prompt the model to provide the answer in a parsable format.
-An example for both premises using an example from the FOLIO dataset are shown below.
+Prompt \ref{promopt:folio} and Prompt \ref{promopt:folio_fol} are examples of these prompts using an example from the FOLIO dataset.